 THE VALUE OF A HELPING HAND

-Often, it is the people – not technology, that are responsible for most technology failures.
-The IT Process Institute’s Visible Ops Handbook states that 80% of unexpected outages are due to poorly planned changes implemented by administrators and developers.
+A recent study by Gartner projected that through 2015, people – not technology, will be responsible for up to 80% of technology failures.
+This number coincides with findings reported in the IT Process Institute’s Visible Ops Handbook stating that 80% of unexpected outages are due to poorly planned changes implemented by administrators and developers.

 With the break/fix model, there is no proactive monitoring or management of their network.
 The only emergency plan for data loss or downtime is to call upon an IT specialist in an emergency 9-1-1 situation.

 On average, these IT consultants charge $100 an hour.
 This doesn’t even factor in trip fees, surcharges, and standard repair costs in the range of $500 to $1000, or the costs of hardware and software upgrades.
 This method also results in more downtime, lost productivity, lost revenue, and a loss in overall customer satisfaction.
 Major network repairs require a minimum of 8-24 hours on average and most on-call IT consultants cannot get on site for up to 24-48 hours.

 One must also wonder if these consultants truly have the business owners’ best interest in mind.
 After all, they make their money when technology breaks down.
 Are they truly motivated to keep a client’s network running optimally and efficiently?

 The Concept of Managed Services

 Managed Services Providers – or MSPs – are often recommended as a cost-effective IT solution for small businesses.
 For a minimal monthly fee, MSPs provide a reasonably priced solution to the complex technology pains of small businesses.
 Sometimes an MSP will enter the picture to support an overworked IT support person or staff.
 They can also assume complete responsibility for all IT and network operations if need be.